 Loans and borrowings are initially recognised at cost net of directly attributable transaction costs.
-Loans and borrowings are subsequently measured at amortised cost with interest charged to the income statement at the effective interest rate and shown within finance costs.
+Loans and borrowings are subsequently measured at amortised cost with interest charged to the statement of comprehensive income at the effective interest rate and shown within finance costs.
 Transaction costs are spread over the term of borrowing.